-96. A Judge of the District Court of Western Australia, a Judge of the Family Court of Western Australia, the magistrate of any local court, and any stipendiary magistrate, and any Justice of the Peace on the investigation of complaints of indictable offences may, with respect to any legal proceeding in the court in which he presides, exercise the powers of a Judge of the Supreme Court under this Act in regard to banker's books.
+A Judge of the District Court of Western Australia, a Judge 96. of the Family Court of Western Australia, a judge, magistrate and member of the Children's Court of Western Australia, the magistrate of any local court, and any stipendiary magistrate, and any justice of the peace on the investigation of complaints of indictable offences may, with respect to any legal proceeding in the court in which he presides, exercise the powers of a Judge of the Supreme Court under this Act in regard to banker's books.